ecmwf/caliver/README.md

 [![Coverage Status](https://img.shields.io/codecov/c/github/anywhereProject/caliver/master.svg)](https://codecov.io/github/anywhereProject/caliver?branch=master)

 -->
+The name '[caliver](https://github.com/anywhereProject/caliver)' stands for CALIbration and VERification of gridded model outputs.
+It is an extension package developed for the R programming language and available with an APACHE license from a public repository (<https://github.com/anywhereProject/caliver>).

-The package [caliver](https://cran.r-project.org/package=caliver) contains utility functions for the post-processing, calibration and validation of gridded model outputs.
-Initial test cases include the outputs of the following forest fire models: GEFF and RISICO.
+As the name suggests, the caliver package contains utility functions for the post-processing, calibration and validation/verification of gridded model outputs.
+Initial test cases include the outputs of the following forest fire models: GEFF (add ref.) and RISICO (add ref.).
+However, the algorithms can be applied to any gridded model output.

+Complete documentation, including a vignette, is available within the package.

 Dependencies and Installation
 -----------------------------

-Install [cdo](https://code.zmaw.de/projects/cdo/wiki) and the following packages before attempting to install caliver:
+The installation of the caliver package depends on the Climate Data Operators ([CDO](https://code.zmaw.de/projects/cdo/wiki), a large tool set for working on climate and NWP model data), the Geospatial Data Abstraction Library ([GDAL](http://www.gdal.org/), a translator library for raster and vector geospatial data formats) and the following R packages:

 ``` r
 packs <- c('devtools', 'rgdal', 'sp', 'leaflet', 'testthat', 'knitr', 'rmarkdown')